Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 <details>
   <summary>Click to expand!</summary>
   ## Heading
-  1. A numbered
-  2. list
-     * With some
-     * Sub bullets

 </details>

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.